SecureSECO/SearchSECOCrawler/README.md

 ## Dependencies

 * c++14 or c++17
+* Windows 10
+* nlohmann.json from the nuget package manager needs to be installed.
 ## Building

 The project can be build by opening the solution file and building via Visual Studio 2019.
-This will result in multiple files including a library of the project.
 # Usage

 ## Library